 Variety of Payment Products: Some of the popular overseas payment products we provide are SEPA payments, wire transfers and BACS payments.

 Straight Through Processing: FCP received Deutsche Bank’s 2015 Straight-Through Processing (STP) Excellence Award in recognition of its success in achieving an STP rate of 99% for its international money transfers.
 The industry norm for STP amongst banks and financial institutions is around 90%.
 An electronic fund transfer is ‘straight through processed’ if it is transferred from the sender to the payee without the need for any manual intervention.

-Account Validation Tool: The FCP validation tool ensures that bank details are correct before funds are sent.
+Account Validation Tool: Our validation tool ensures that bank details are correct before funds are sent.
 This speeds up the transfer process by greatly reducing the possibility of transfers getting lost in the international banking system.

 Automatic Payee Notification: Payees receive email notification and confirmation when their payments have been sent.